zerotier/ZeroTierOne/controller/README.md

 By default this code is not built or included in the client.
 To build on Linux, BSD, or Mac add ZT_ENABLE_NETCONF_MASTER=1 to the make command line.
 It could be built on Windows as well, but you're on your own there.
 You'd have to build SQLite3 first, or get a pre-built copy somewhere.

-### Running
+### Createing databases

-To enable netconf functionality, place a properly initialized SQLite3 database called **netconf.db** into the ZeroTier working directory of the node you wish to serve network configurations and restart it.
-If that file is present it will be opened and the network configuration master function will be enabled.
-You will see this in the log file.

-To initialize a database run:
+If you execute a network controller enabled build of the ZeroTier One service, a *controller.db* will automatically be created and initialize.
+You can also create one manually with:

-    sqlite3 -init netconf-schema.sql netconf.db
+    sqlite3 -init schema.sql controller.db

 Then type '.quit' to exit the SQLite3 command shell.